PatriciaGN/head-first-java-exercises/Chapter 8/Chapter-eight-notes.md

-# Notes from chapter 8
+# Notes from chapter 8 - Interfaces and abstract classes

 ## Abstraction